-The applicable exclusion criteria and thresholds are publicly available and regularly updated (UBS Asset Management Exclusion Policy or "Sustainability Exclusion Policy": https://www.ubs.com/global/en/asset-management/investment-capabilities/sustainability.html).
-Similar sustainability criteria are applied to investments in strategies from external asset managers, but without specifying the data providers and sources or the precise operationalisation of the criteria.
+Similar sustainability criteria are used for investments in strategies of external asset managers.
+However, the data providers and sources and the precise implementation of the criteria are not specified.

 In doing so, the asset manager evaluates the strategies of external asset managers to ensure that they meet UBS sustainability standards and seeks to engage in an active dialogue to bring external asset managers to a level equivalent to the UBS approach over time.